Nothing prepared me for hearing the words, “Your son has autism.” I felt so incredibly sad...alone…devastated.

 If the organization Autism Speaks had existed back then, I would have known where to turn.
 The non-profit started in 2005, and in the past decade has become the world’s leading science, advocacy and awareness organization.

 Today, parents whose children are diagnosed with autism are referred to Autism Speaks to obtain the “100 Day Kit” and to register for the monthly Tele-Learning program, “Navigating the Diagnosis.”
 They learn that the Autism Response Team stands ready to answer their questions, listen to their concerns, and connect people with autism, their families and caregivers to information, tools, and resources.
 More than 40 toolkits are offered free of charge.

-One year ago, I became the Executive Director of the Autism Speaks chapter serving Virginia, Maryland and the District of Columbia.
+A year and a half ago, I became the Executive Director of the Autism Speaks chapter serving Virginia, Maryland and the District of Columbia.
 I have met hundreds of parents and family members who are so grateful that Autism Speaks exists to provide hope through cutting-edge research with real-world benefits; to champion legislation that promotes well-being, financial security and equal opportunity; to empower people with autism and their families with resources and information; and to promote worldwide understanding and acceptance of people with autism.

 I earned my Walk Tee Shirt!

 I raised $1,000 and became a Grand Club Member!